Interested in the background research and design of this tool? See the blog post; 'Towards Generic Ransomware Detection?'

 Q: I installed RansomWhere? and (knowingly) ran some ransomware to test it.
 Why didn't it detect the ransomware?

 A: When RansomWhere? is first installed, it enumerates all installed applications in order to 'baseline' the system.
-This process can take a minute or so and until its complete, RansomWhere? is not monitoring the system.
+This process can take a few minutes and until its complete, RansomWhere? is not monitoring the system.
 Also, if the ransomware is dormant, or not encrypting files, RansomWhere? will not flag it (until the ransomware is 'activated' and starts encrypting).
 All this, and much more is explained in see the blog post; 'Towards Generic Ransomware Detection?'.

 Q: Any other questions?